Bajo de la Alumbrera mine

 Bajo de la Alumbrera mine was a gold and copper mine in the Catamarca Province, of Argentina.
 It was the largest and the oldest open pit mine in Argentina.

 The mine opened in 1997 and was met with local opposition before complaints about environmental pollution.
 The mine closed in 2018.
+However, it has been reported that Glencore intend to reopen it in 2026.

 Description

 Bajo de la Alumbrera mine was a gold and copper mine in the Catamarca Province, of Argentina.
 It is located 70 kilometres west of Andalgalá and cost $1.2 billion to open.

 It is the largest and the oldest open pit mine in Argentina.
 In 2000, the mine was the fourteenth largest gold mine in the world and the ninth largest copper mine.

 The mine had 648 million metric tons of 0.54% copper and gold at 0.67 grams per metric ton.

 The mine uses cyanide and sulphuric acid to extract the copper and gold from the ore.
 It uses between 60 million and 100 million litres of water per day.
 The mine produces 314,000 tons of ore daily, which is mixed with water into mud that is piped 216 kilometres to San Miguel de Tucumán.
 In Tucumán, the mud is dried and concentrated before being moved by train to the Port of Rosario for separation and smelting outside Argentina.

 A 930 hectare tailing pond captures mine effluent.